Workforce and wellbeing

 The Edible Garden at Francis Close Hall also offers ways to learn about permaculture design, food awareness, ecological literacy and community building, whilst getting some physical activity.

-We support the growing and enjoyment of food on campus with the new pizza oven at the Edible Garden 10th birthday celebrations and Live Smart Pizza Party.
+We supported the growing and enjoyment of food on campus with the new pizza oven and LED lighting at the Edible Garden 10th birthday celebrations and Live Smart Pizza Party.

 Contact our Sustainability Engagement Manager to find out more.